HelpGiveThanks/HGTconfiguration/README.md

 2. Change http://YOURSITE.COM/YOURforum/ to your sites forum folder location
 3. Change https://github.com/YOURorganization/ to your external GitHub  OR  Google Drive  OR other collaborative document creating, editing, etc. web tool.
 1. Click the 'Save Changes' button.
-1. Test botht the Forum and GitHub links in your TGB.
+1. Test both the Forum and GitHub links in your  TGB browser tab.
-1. Return the headertop.inc.php tab and click the 'Close' button.
+1. Return the headertop.inc.php tab when everything is working, and click its 'Close' button (upper right corner).
-1. Click your name, and then select the 'Logout' option.
+1. Return to the TGB browser tab and click your name, and then select the 'Logout' option.
 1. Click your TGB's  'Overview' button to see your website guests' view.

 #####F. Configure overview page icon and titles in file _header.inc.php located in folder .../modules/publish/templates/

-1. Customize your the icon size above the Overview page's title.
+1. Customize your the icon size above the Overview page's title (scroll down until you see <?php //  111111111111111111111111111111111  ?> to find this section of the _header.inc.php file).

      Keep width and height equal and upload a new icon if you need to change it's proportions.

      This icon shows up on other pages that you are not customizing, and it is important that its proportions be consistent on all website pages.
-1. Rewrite your site's guest overview page title and welcome message on line 68.
+1. Rewrite your site's guest overview page title and welcome message on line 68 (line numbers only show up when using the code editor).
 2. Rewrite your site's logged in overview title on line 76.
+1. Click the 'Save Changes' button after each change.
+1. Test the look of your icon and titles in your  TGB browser tab.
+1. Return the _header.inc.php tab when everything is right, and click its 'Close' button (upper right corner).

 #####G. Fix a system email issue in the file _issueupdate.html.inc.php located in folder .../modules/mailing/templates/

 1. Replace YOURSITE.COM on line 16 and line 24 with your site's name and .com, .org, etc. and correct links to will be sent by the system informing users of activity on your bug genie.

-#####H. Create a strong password for your admin account.
+#####H. Create a strong password for your TGB admin account.

+1. Click on your browser's TGB tab.
+1. Click on your name (upper right corner).
-1.
+1. Select 'My account' option.
+1. Click the 'Change my password' button, which is in the first row of buttons.
+1. Enter your current password = pass.
+1. Now, wherever you keep your passwords, type out a new one including at least two symbols, two numbers, two lower-case, and two upper-case letters = e#T89Gc& (but not, of course, exactly like this example)

+     Never use the same password twice, as no site is impossible to hack, and if your password is stolen, at least it can't be used anywhere else.

+     If you forget this password, not to worry, The Bug Genie can email you password reset automatically.
+1. Copy and paste this saved password (from wherever you store them) into the two new password fields.
+1. Click the 'Change password' button.
+1. Click the 'Save' button (just for good measure).

 Congratulations!
 TGB's look and feel configuration is now done.
 You still need to set up security, permissions, etc.